Saleable Pricing

 From the sellers’ perspective, it is certainly understandable to want to achieve the best possible price for our home, and it can be difficult to not be influenced by our own sentiment and bias when trying to determine the value and asking price.
 However, it is this very sentiment and bias that can hinder ourselves from selling for the best price, or from selling at all!

 A good agent can carry out a valuation of a property that’s reasonably accurate within the range of its true market value.
 However, as the homeowner and seller, you are the best person to know your own home.
-For this reason, I would strongly recommend, as an extremely useful exercise, for you to undertake your own valuation based on the steps that I have detailed above, so that you can see with your own eyes the evidence that supports the value of your own home.
+For this reason, I would highly recommend, as an extremely useful exercise, for you to undertake your own valuation based on the steps that I have detailed above, so that you can see first-hand, the value of your own home, where it sits among the competition in the market, and the evidence that supports the value.

 Why should I undertake my own valuation if an agent can do it for me?

-Even if an agent carries out a reasonably accurate valuation, it may still be disputed by the seller, especially if one is strongly influenced by their own sentiment and bias and/or has not seen all of the evidence that the agent has seen.
+Even if an agent carries out a reasonably accurate valuation, it may still be disputed by the seller, especially if one is strongly influenced by their own sentiment and bias and/or has not seen all of the evidence that the agent has seen to arrive at the valuation.

-If the seller undertakes their own valuation that’s supported by clear and attainable evidence, then they cannot dispute their own valuation.
-Any seller will find a valuation more compelling if it is first hand information, rather than secondhand information presented by the agent.
+If the seller undertakes their own valuation and arrives at their own value of their home that’s supported by clear and attainable evidence, then they cannot dispute their own valuation.
+Any seller will find a valuation more compelling and acceptable if it is first-hand information, rather than second-hand information presented by the agent.

 As the agent, will you still carry out the valuation for me?